ileanahi/mws-restaurant-stage-1/README.md

-# Front End NanoDegree
+# Restaurant Reviews
 ---
-#### _Restaurant Reviews_

-## Project Overview: Stage 1
+## Project Overview

-This is a Udacity project for the Front End NanoDegree.
+This is a Udacity project for the Front End Web Developer Nanodegree.
 I used a Service Worker to cache data for offline or lie-fi use.
 I also used media queries to convert the static webpage to a mobile-ready web application.
 Accessibility guidelines were followed to make the web application screen reader friendly.

 ### How to Use the Restaurant Reviews Application